hashicorp/consul/website/source/docs/connect/proxies/sidecar-service.md

    sidecar.
  - `connect.native` - Currently the `kind` is fixed to `connect-proxy` and it's an error to register a `connect-proxy` that is also Connect-native.

+## Lifecycle

+Sidecar service registration is mostly a configuration syntax helper to avoid adding lots of boiler plate for basic sidecar options, however the agent does have some specific behavior around their lifecycle that makes them easier to work with.

+The agent fixes the ID of the sidecar service to be based on the parent service's ID.
+This enables the following behavior.

+ - A service instance can _only ever have one_ sidecar service registered.
+ - When re-registering via API or reloading from configuration file:
+   - If something changes in the nested sidecar service definition, the change will _update_ the current sidecar registration instead of creating a new one.
+   - If a service registration removes the nested `sidecar_service` then the previously registered sidecar for that service will be deregistered automatically.
+ - When reloading the configuration files, if a service definition changes it's ID, then a new service instance _and_ a new sidecar instance will be registered.
+The old ones will be removed since they are no longer found in the config files.